aijordan/betaROC/replication/README.md

 The following scripts replicate the results shown in Table 1 and Figure 1 from the study by Gneiting and Vogel (2021).

-Expected runtime (on an average notebook from 2018, i5-8250U CPU): approximately 10 minutes.

 ``` r
 library(tidyverse)